mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 When creating custom components based on the unstyled ones, you can use either unstyled components or hooks.

 With components, you will usually be able write less code, but with hooks you have the ultimate control over the structure of the rendered HTML.
-However, in order to make the resulting component accessible, you need to create the components the hook expects and apply props returned by the hook.
+However, to make the resulting component accessible, you need to create the components the hook expects and apply props returned by the hook.
 Concrete examples are provided in each hook's documentation.

 ## Anatomy of an unstyled component